KxSystems/ldap/README.md

 or

 - copy `kdbldap.so` which was built or downloaded earlier to your kdb+ folder.
 If on a Linux 64bit machine with kdb+ installed in `/usr/local/q`, place the shared library into `/usr/local/q/l64/`.
-- the q script to load the solace API (`ldap.q`) can be placed in the current working directory or within the kdb+ install directory.
+- the q script to load the ldap API (`ldap.q`) can be placed in the current working directory or within the kdb+ install directory.

 #### Windows